 I have been reminding myself why I have these children under my care in the first place.
 Reason being, my responsibility and God’s expectations are not on hold.
 In Psalm 127:3 we are told; “Behold children are a gift from God, the fruit of the womb a reward”.
 They are gifts to be taken care of, faithfully stewarded.
 And one of the ways we care for them is by passing the faith on to them.
 A couple of years ago, when my godson was being baptised, the priest said something that has stuck with me since: “You belong to us.
 And we belong to God.
 Therefore, you belong to God.”

-Children are gifts to be taken care of, faithfully stewarded.
-And one of the ways we care for them is by passing the faith on to them
+One of the ways we care for children is by passing the faith on to them.

 We who have children under our care need to be aware of the end goal: passing on our faith to the next generation.
 I am reminded of Daniel in the Old Testament.
 A young Hebrew boy plucked from his home and carried away into captivity.
 He was away from everything he knew.
 He was placed right in the middle of foreign idolatry.
 Yet he made a decision, resolving in his heart that he would not defile himself with the king’s meat (Daniel 1:8).
 That was not an easy decision to make.
 Yet throughout his life in exile we see Daniel repeatedly choosing God above the ways of the Babylonian kings, culture and religion.